neilh10/hw_mayfly/ec_interface/README.md

 See usuage at https://github.com/neilh10/ModularSensors/wiki/Stream-Disconnect-EC-Monitor
 B032rev2 is the first working board
-B032rev3 has an added status LED - (Not tested release yet)
+B032rev3 has an added status LED - (Not yet tested/released)